The Gourd and the Palm-tree: The emblematic gourd

 At the end of the following century this version of the fable reappeared in the section of fables by others in Roger L'Estrange's Fables of Aesop and Other Eminent Mythologists (1692).

 A different device accompanied Johann Ebermeier's treatment of the fable in his Neu poetisch Hoffnungs-Gärtlein (new poetic pleasance of hope, Tübingen, 1653).
-It stands at the head of a short Latin poem with a longer German translation titled "Like a shadow and a gourd’s leaf is happiness".
-There was also a Latin prose version of the fable included in the Mithologica sacro-profana, seu florilegium fabularum (1666) by the Carmelite monk Father Irenaeus.
+It stands at the head of a short Latin poem with a longer German translation titled "Like a shadow and a gourd's leaf is happiness".
+There was also a Latin prose version of the fable included in the Mithologica sacro-profana, seu florilegium fabularum (1666) by the Carmelite priest Irenaeus.
 There it illustrates the moral that prosperity is short and the story is told of either a pine or an olive tree (seu olae) next to which a gourd grows, only to die lamenting in winter.

 That the story was still known in England is suggested by Robert Dodsley's chance reference, that 'the gourd may reproach the pine' (the word Whitney used was 'deride'), in his essay on the fable genre, although he did not choose to include this one in his Select Fables of Esop and other fabulists.
 Instead he used an adaptation of The Elm and the Vine in the book's third section of 'original fables'.
 There a pert vine refuses an elm's proposal of marriage and boasts of being able to rely on its own resources.
 The elm replies to the 'poor infatuated shrub' that misapplication of its resources will soon bring about its downfall.
 In the rewriting, the original moral of the Elm and the Vine, that weakness needs support, is made to revert to the economics of the Speculum Sapientiae.